After snub by Taylor Swift, Filipino 'Swifties' find solace in another Taylor

 But she's not singing.

-She is Taylor Sheesh, the Philippines' top Taylor Swift impersonator, whose own tour around the country is uplifting the spirits of Filipino Swifties (what fans of Swift call themselves), disappointed that the real Taylor did not add the country to the Asian leg of her The Eras Tour.
+She is Taylor Sheesh, the Philippines' top Taylor Swift impersonator, whose own tour around the country is uplifting the spirits of Filipino Swifties (what Swift's fans call themselves), disappointed that the real Taylor did not add the country to the Asian leg of her The Eras Tour.

 "If ever there's a big production, it will take one or two weeks because I need to practice the [choreography], the costumes and her makeup and also the wig," he told NPR.
 "So I'm trying to get 90% accurate."